Slow passage through a transcritical bifurcation in piecewise linear differential systems: canard explosion and enhanced

 The delay in the loss of stability has been analyzed through different bifurcations including the Hopf bifurcation \cite{N87,N88,BER89,ERHG91,HKSW16}, and as of particular interest for this paper, the transcritical bifurcation \cite{krupa2001extending,H00,EK19, K23,L75, L77, H79, D94}.
 Transcritical singularities, have been studied by means of different methods including the blow up technique \cite{krupa2001extending}, the discretization of the flow \cite{EK19} and more recently by local linearization along the critical manifold \cite{K23}.

-In this paper, we approach the slow passage through a transcritical bifurcation by constructing a piecewise linear (PWL) canonical system.
+In this paper, we approach the slow passage through a transcritical bifurcation by constructing a piecewise linear (PWL) minimal system.
 PWL systems have been widely used to reproduce non linear behaviour and to provide complementary understanding about some bifurcations \cite{llibre2007horseshoes, carmona2008existence, ponce2022bifurcations}.
 In addition, the PWL approach has recently been used to study slow-fast dynamics.
-Indeed, approaching slow-fast systems by PWL systems has a significant advantage: it straightforwardly provides canonical slow manifolds, which indeed, are locally affin subspaces.
+Indeed, approaching slow-fast systems by PWL systems has a significant advantage: it straightforwardly provides canonical slow manifolds, which can be explicitly computed.
 Since the slow manifold is an essential part of the skeleton of slow-fast dynamics, the PWL approach allows for a treatable but still meaningful problem as it does not miss the salient features of their smooth counterpart (see for example \cite{FDKT15,DGPPRT16,DFKPT18,CFT20,CFT23}).
 Indeed, the PWL approach has been used recently to study delayed bifurcations, as for example the Hopf and the Homoclinic bifurcations \cite{PDTV22,PDTV23}.

 When studying the delay of the loss of stability, an important function quantifying such delay is the so-called way-in/way-out function.
 Consider a tubular $\delta$-neighbourhood $N_\delta$ around the slow manifold.
 Given an orbit, the way-in/way-out function relates the distance between the bifurcation point and the inner point of the orbit through $N_\delta$, with the distance between the bifurcation point and the outer point of the orbit through $N_\delta$.
 Roughly speaking, the way-in/way-out function relates the ratio of repulsion and attraction of the branches of the slow manifold.
 The asymptotic value of the way-in/way-out function is known as the maximal delay.